-FREQUENCY SYNTHESIZER is a frequency source of high accuracy.
+Frequency Synthesizer is a frequency source of high accuracy.

-DUMMY LOAD is a nonradiating device that absorbs the RF and
+Dummy Load is a nonradiating device that absorbs the RF and

-HELIX HOUSE is a building at a transmitter site that contains
+Helix House is a building at a transmitter site that contains

-A HELIX is a large coil of wire.
+A Helix is a large coil of wire.
 It acts as a coil and is used

 TOP-HAT antennas are center-fed and capacitively loaded.